 This pedestrian and bicycle bridge and the adjoining trail connect three riverfront parks in Historic Downtown Salem:

-More than 20 miles of trails for walking, running and biking allow residents and tourists to explore Salem’s riverfront and downtown.
-The project complements the Historic Union Street Railroad Bridge renovation.
+More than 20 miles of trails for walking, running, and biking enable residents and tourists to explore Salem’s riverfront and downtown.
+This project complements the renovation of the Historic Union Street Railroad Bridge.

 Project Costs

-The $10 million project funding came from federal, state, and local resources as well as the Riverfront Downtown and South Waterfront Urban Renewal Areas, Salem Keizer Area Transportation Study (SKATS), Oregon Parks and Recreation Department (OPRD), Business Oregon, and the Department of Transportation.
+The $10 million project funding comes from various sources, including federal, state, and local resources, as well as the Riverfront Downtown and South Waterfront Urban Renewal Areas, the Salem Keizer Area Transportation Study (SKATS), the Oregon Parks and Recreation Department (OPRD), Business Oregon, and the Department of Transportation.

 Project Benefits